Hazing: United States

-According to one of the largest US National Surveys regarding hazing including over 60,000 student athletes from 2,400 colleges and universities:
+According to one of the largest US National Surveys regarding hazing including over 60,000 student-athletes from 2,400 colleges and universities:

-The survey found that 79% of college athletes experienced some form of hazing to join their team, yet 60% of the student-athletes respondents indicated that they would not report incidents of hazing.
+The survey found that 79% of college athletes experienced some form of hazing to join their team, yet 60% of the student-athlete respondents indicated that they would not report hazing incidents.

-A 2007 survey at American colleges found 55% of students in "clubs, teams, and organizations" experienced behavior the survey defined as hazing, including in varsity athletics and Greek-letter organizations.
-This survey found 47% of respondents experienced hazing before college, and in 25% of hazing cases, school staff were aware of the activity.
-90% of students who experienced behavior the researchers defined as hazing did not consider themselves to have been hazed, and 95% of those who experienced what they themselves defined as hazing did not report it.
+A 2007 survey at American colleges found that 55% of students in "clubs, teams, and organizations" experienced behavior the survey defined as hazing, including in varsity athletics and Greek-letter organizations.
+This survey found that 47% of respondents experienced hazing before college; in 25% of hazing cases, school staff were aware of the activity.
+90% of students who experienced behavior the researchers defined as hazing did not consider themselves to have been hazed, and 95% of those who experienced what they defined as hazing did not report it.
 The most common hazing-related activities reported in student groups included alcohol consumption, humiliation, isolation, sleep deprivation, and sex acts.

-Police forces, especially those with a paramilitary tradition, or sub-units of police forces such as tactical teams, may also have hazing rituals.
+Police forces, especially those with a paramilitary tradition or sub-units of police forces such as tactical teams, may also have hazing rituals.
 Rescue services, such as lifeguards or air-sea rescue teams may have hazing rituals.

 Belgium

-Hazing rituals are a common practice in student clubs (fraternities and sororities, called studentenclubs) and student societies (called studentenverenigingen, studentenkringen or faculteitskringen).
-The latter is attached to the faculty of the university, while the first ones are privately operated.
+In Belgium, hazing rituals are a common practice in student clubs (fraternities and sororities, called studentenclubs in Dutch and cercles étudiants in French) and student societies (called studentenverenigingen, studentenkringen or faculteitskringen in Dutch and associations étudiantes or associations facultaires in French).
+The latter are typically attached to the faculty of the university.
+In contrast, the first ones are privately operated by hazing committees (doopcommissies, comités de baptême), which are usually led by older students who have previously been hazed themselves.
 Hazing rituals in student societies have generally been safer than those in student clubs, precisely because they are to some extent regulated by universities.